How to Get Admission into MIT from India in 2025 – Step-by-Step Guide

 Step 3: Checking Eligibility Requirements for Indian Students

-Like other international applicants, Indian students should also showcase strong academic performance and submit scores on tests like SAT or ACT and prove their English proficiency through IELTS or TOEFL.
-Listed down are few of the essentials when it comes to the admission process.
+Like other international applicants, Indian students should also demonstrate strong academic performance and submit scores on tests such as the SAT or ACT, and prove their English proficiency through the IELTS or TOEFL.

 • Academic Performance